 We have recently conducted a full review of our admissions process and significant changes have been made in the requirements for admission to the PharmD program for September 2021.

 Pharmacists occupy a special place in the community and in the healthcare system.
 To be successful in this multifaceted role, individuals must be effective communicators, collaborative, empathetic and possess strong problem-solving skills.

-- Possess a cumulative university average of 70% (equivalent to a ‘B-’ at the University of Toronto) or higher
+- Applicants must achieve a cumulative university average of no less than 70% (equivalent to a ‘B-’ at the University of Toronto).

 - A sufficient number of offers of admission will be made in June to the top candidates to fill a class of approximately 240, while some remaining qualified candidates may be placed on a waiting list.

 - Visit the Application Process & Timelines section of our website for important dates and deadlines.